 The rules are very simple and designed to make it a fast, spectacular and exciting game.
 The non-stop music brings an authentic urban culture atmosphere, which attracts a new young audience to the games.

 3x3 is an opportunity for new players, organisers and countries to go from the streets to the World Stage.
 The stars of the game play in a professional tour and some of the most prestigious multi-sports events.
-3x3 became an Olympic discipline on June 9, 2017.
+On June 9 2017, 3x3 was addded to the Olympic Program, starting from the Tokyo 2020 Games.

 3x3 became an Olympic discipline on June 9 2017